Voice Search Optimization: How to Improve Your Visibility in 2026

 6. Focus on featured snippets

 Featured snippets are voice search gold.
-To conquer position zero:
+To achieve position zero:

 • Answer specific questions in 40-60 words